 Mentors are volunteers from the community who typically meet once a week to assist, guide and support their mentee in both their academic and personal endeavors.
 Mentors and mentees also attend HEMI’s Monthly Meet-Ups, and other events throughout the year such as the Scholars’ Dinner, the Health & Wellness Fair, and the Education & Career Training Summit.
 These activities encourage greater connectivity, help you strengthen your relationships, enhance your training as a mentor, and provide a time to have some fun together too.

 Mentors meet with youth 1 hour per week, at the mentee’s school, or at a time and place mutually agreed upon by the mentor and mentee.
 Opportunities are available with Cincinnati Public Schools, Mt.
-Healthy, North College Hill, Northwest and Colerain High Schools, Norwood City Schools and Winton Woods.
+Healthy, North College Hill, Northwest and Colerain High Schools, Norwood City Schools, Princeton High and Winton Woods.

 - Performance Management